 In the image below you can see it worn long like an elegant scarf.
 This is one of my favorite ways to show off the pretty lace.
 It looks super cool over a tank, but you could wear it like that with just about anything from a summer dress to a winter sweater.
 This would also look very sharp in white for a wedding.

 Another option is to wrap it around the neck for a cozy scarf in the winter.
-This is nice because you can tuck the ends away under your jacket without it bulking up while keeping your neck nice and cozy.
+This is nice because it secures the opening of the jacket to keep the drafts out without adding too much bulk.